Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/pydantic_dts.md

 We can also apply validation and data transformation prior to Pydantic carry out its own validataion, transformation and insertion.

+### Pydantic validation

+Our Pydantic model will validate data and return a list of errors that fail validation.

+Pydantic does not stop on the first failed validation but continues on until all fields have been validated and it will then report a list of all validation errors.

 ### After

-Afte Pydantic has run thorugh its own process, we can apply after validators/transformations prior to being inserted into the class.
+After Pydantic has run thorugh its own process, we can apply after validators/transformations prior to being inserted into the class.

 ### Serialization

 When serialising, ('exporting'), we can set up rules for include/exclude fields depending on whether we are exporting to a Python dict or JOSN object.

-## UTILITIES

-### Import a REST API
+## Ingesting a REST API

-A range of examples for clean and unclean data.

-### Loading CSV files

-As with APIs we have a set of examples depending on the cleanliness of the data.

-### Import/Export to/from DB

-We will use SQLite as our DB.
+This is `01_users.py`

+Using `https://dummyjson.com/users/3` we get a dictionary from our requests library.

+In this first template, we only want id, first_name, last_name, age and email.

+We want to map our `user_id` in our Pydantic model to the REST `id` so we use our ConfigDict model alias for all the fields except this one, which uses a field level alias to map `user_id` to `id`,

 <br>